FirstLegoLeague/launcher/docs/userguide.md

 Even though this is called a Tournament Management System, currently it only provides scoring functionality.
 Additional features are planned for the future.

-The system is made up of components or modules.
+The system is made up of a number of components that we call modules.
 Each module implements a specific function.
 All modules except the launcher are displayed through your computer's default browser.

 Note: Currently we only support the Chrome browser.

-### Configuration
+### Hardware required

-The software can be run entirely on one laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, separate results display computer and head referee/field manager computer.
+The software can be run entirely on one laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, a separate results display computer and head referee/field manager computer.
 If a wireless router is available, referees can do score input using iPads or tablets.
 See [Network Configuration](#Network-Configuration)

-### Hardware requirements
+### Computer requirements

 The computer on which the software is installed should be an Intel I5 with 8GB of memory, or better.
 Approximately 1.5 GB of disk space is required.
 The other computers (scorekeepers, timer, results display) only need to run a browser and therefore have mimimal hardware needs.

 ### Modules

-1. **Launcher:** provides a panel through which the user opens the other modules.
+1. [**Launcher:**](#Launcher) provides a panel through which the user opens the other modules.
 Module configuration is done from the launcher.
-1. **Tournament:** loads tournament Schedule file or Team List and provides tournament-wide configuration options.
+1. [**Tournament:**](#Tournament) loads tournament Schedule file or Team List and provides tournament-wide configuration options.
-1. **Scoring:** provides score entry and management.
+1. [**Scoring:**](#Scoring) provides score entry and management.
 The referee or scorekeeper selects a team (loaded in `Tournament`) and round, and records missions completed by the team's robot.
 After the score has been submitted it can be viewed in a searchable list containing all the scores.
-1. **Results Display:** shows the team's match results.
+1. [**Results Display:**](#results-display) shows the team's match results.
-1. **Timer:** starts and displays the match timer.
+1. [**Timer:**](#Timer) starts and displays the match timer.
-1. **Tournament Status Display:** shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams (not completed yet).
+1. [**Tournament Status Display:**](#) (not completed yet) shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams.

 ## Launcher

 <img src="launcher.png" style="width:75%">

 ### Home

 The `Home` screen is used to open the modules in the browser.
 For example, click the `Clock` (timer) link to open the `Timer`.
 You can also press the `copy` button to copy the module address, and then paste it into the browser address bar.
 Do this when your default browser is not Chrome.

 ### Settings

 Module configuration is accessed through the `Settings` screen.

 <img src="settings.png" style="width:75%">

 **clock**
-Timer settings
+Timer settings - display countdown in minutes:seconds from 2:30 or in seconds from 150.

 **display**
 Results Display - No settings